avifoxi/ibeamv2/DEV_NOTES/notes-march-25.md

 notes-march-25.md

+doing

+todos
+show constraint weeks

+book a reservation against constraints

+done
+deliver -- a functional interface to 1) set a constraint days, 2) assign days to a constraint week

 If --- reservation is a performance ---
 	user must fill performance_proposal within X amount of days name of evening